 We love our families and we are proud of our Latin heritage.
-But there’s a big gap in certain elements, such as traditional beliefs, that cause some younger generations a very contradictory feeling with the way they interact with certain family members- especially during the Holidays.
+But, there’s a big gap in certain elements, such as traditional beliefs, that cause some younger generations to butt heads with their families during the Holidays.

 Latinos are known for having a strong traditional background.
-Most of us have heard our Madres y Abuelas preach about the importance of certain subjects in our life and from an early age, we are encouraged to do it just like they did it.
+Most of us have heard our madres y abuelitas preaching about the importance of certain subjects in our life, and from an early age, we are encouraged to do things just like they did it.

-We have grown up perceiving life subjects with their eyes: politics, marriage, relationships, work, among many others.
+We have grown up perceiving many of life’s subjects through their eyes: politics, marriage, relationships, work, among many others.

 It may be tricky if you choose to embrace your Latin heritage but at the same time, you decide to approach life with a new set of rules that you realized works best for you.

-En consecuencia, this leads you to do live your life differently than your family in certain subjects.
+En consecuencia, this leads you to live your life differently than your family in certain categories.

-Entonces, it’s not strange that by the time everyone in the family gathers, certain tensions come along, especially if our Madres, Tias y Abuelas don’t hesitate in asking us why we are approaching life in a different way than they did it.
+Entonces, it’s not strange that by the time everyone in the family gathers, certain tensions come along, especially if our madres, tías y abuelitas don’t hesitate in asking us why we are approaching life differently than they did.

-Examples: Live with a partner before marriage, changing religions, pursuing a creative career, deciding to be single, and so on.
+Examples: Living with a partner before marriage, changing religions, pursuing a creative career, and so on.

-So to help you navigate these tricky times with La Familia, I’ve done some research and here are some tips for getting through the family festivities in a peaceful manner and don’t lose the beautiful traditions.
+So to help you navigate these tricky times with La Familia, we’ve done some research.
+Here are some tips for getting through the family festivities in a peaceful manner without losing the beautiful traditions.

 Realize you are not alone